What we do

 When and how we might share your data

 We share your data with colleagues within Generation Arts on a need to know basis.
 We never sell your personal data.
 We undertake all our contact with you by phone, mail or email directly from our offices.
 We do not use a third party.
-Your information is never transferred to a third party.
+Your information is never transferred to a third party unless that party is a project partner, which will be explicit on the project material.

 How long we keep your data

-- Class contact lists – we will retain this data until you elect to be removed from the class list.
+- Class and project contact lists – we will retain this data until you elect to be removed from the class list.

 - New customer / service enquiry information – we do not retain this information.